 Pressure to Succeed

 Imagine the pressure they must have felt!
 But they thought it was important to take such risks.
 True heroes indeed, and it was worth it: their bold steps inspired an entire generation, not just of Americans, but of the entire human race.

-Including me — I started my career as a science writer, with a specialty in explaining complex topics to a lay audience, proudly working at NASA’s Jet Propulsion Laboratory for ten years, where I loved being shoulder to shoulder with the people that make our reach toward the stars happen.
+Including me: I started my career as a science writer, with a specialty in explaining complex topics to a lay audience, proudly working at NASA’s Jet Propulsion Laboratory for ten years before I left to work on True full time.
+I loved being shoulder to shoulder with the people that make our reach toward the stars happen.

-For a terrific summary of the Apollo 11 mission — as told by the astronauts while it was fresh in their minds — well illustrated with great photos, see NASA’s The First Lunar Landing site — released for the landing’s 20th Anniversary!
+For a terrific summary of the Apollo 11 mission — as told by the astronauts while it was fresh in their minds — well illustrated with great photos, see NASA’s The First Lunar Landing site, released for the mission’s 20th Anniversary.